bli36/secure_file_storage_client/README.md

 Project 2: Secure File Store
 ===============================================

-If you have questions about or find errors in this documentation, please post on Piazza.

 For this project, you can work in teams of up to 2 people.

 All of your code must go in `client.py`.